Z3rio/zerio-lib/README.md

 ## Easy and smooth
 The resource is as optimized and as easy to use as possible.

+# Features
+- JSON Database Handler
+	> Used to handle small database functions, not recommended for larger operations.

 ## Links
 [**Store**](https://store.zerio-scripts.com/)
 [**Documentation**]()